What you need to know about the Georgia Senate runoff elections

 When are the runoffs?

 They will both be held Jan.
 5. Any registered Georgia voter, regardless of whether they voted in November, can vote in this election.
 The pandemic is still shaping how Georgians will vote.
-There is early in-person voting, which started Dec.
-15. And Georgians can vote by mail.
-All this means that just like the general election, it could take several days for election officials to tally results.
+Early in-person voting started Dec.
+14, and Georgians can vote by mail.
+All this means that, just like the general election, it could take several days for election officials to tally results.

-LEFT: Senators David Perdue and Kelly Loeffler talk offstage before at a Trump rally on Dec.
+LEFT: Sens.
+Kelly Loeffler and David Perdue talk offstage before a rally with President Trump on Dec.
 5 in Valdosta, Ga.
-(Jabin Botsford/The Washington Post) RIGHT: Democratic candidates for Senate, the Rev. Raphael Warnock, left, and Jon Ossoff, speak at a campaign event on Dec.
+(Jabin Botsford/The Washington Post) RIGHT: The Democratic Senate candidates, the Rev. Raphael Warnock, left, and Jon Ossoff, speak at a campaign event on Dec.
 14 in Atlanta.
 (Megan Varner/Getty Images)

 Who is running against whom?